PROGRESS

 • Percentage alien vegetation: 50%

-• Top alien species present: Bamboo; Ink-berry; Lantana (new seedlings); Bugweed (new Seedlings)
+• Top alien species present: Bamboo; Ink-berry; Lantana (new seedlings); Bugweed (new seedlings)

 • Understorey species planted: Grasses, Plectranthus, Arum lily